 This is Part Three of a three part series to kick off a new website, KyEdRPG, and how role playing games can positively impact student learning.
 In Part One, we celebrated the launch of the website itself.
 In Part Two, we shared the experience of a Kentucky middle school teacher who runs an extracurricular D & D club that has been both virtual and in person.
 In this final entry, we discuss how a Kentucky teacher created a more engaging and impactful way of teaching about U.S. westward expansion with an in-class role playing game.

-Patrick La Mar is a social studies teacher at North Oldham High School in Oldham County Public Schools (KY-USA).
-When a principal asked if there were ways to make his lessons on westward expansion more engaging for students, Patrick became inspired and synthesized two games into one: Dungeons & Dragons, and The Oregon Trail.
+Patrick La Mar is a social studies teacher currently at North Oldham High School in Oldham County Public Schools (KY-USA).
+Back when he was teaching at Oldham County Middle School, a principal asked if there were ways to make his lessons on westward expansion more engaging for students.
+Patrick became inspired and synthesized two games into one: Dungeons & Dragons, and The Oregon Trail.
 (Coincidentally, both of these started within a few years of each other; the first The Oregon Trail [text-based] video game launched in 1971, and D & D was first published in 1974.)

 For this in-class RPG, the students are put in groups.
 They either choose or are assigned roles such as Banker, Doctor, Trapper and so on.
 Each role gives a certain advantage in one of its character abilities.
 Next, students embark on their journey via a Slides deck of twelve events, often rolling a d20 dice to see if they persevere through their challenge or fail.
 (Yes, death by dysentery is a possibility.)